wazuh/wazuh-documentation/source/amazon/services/troubleshooting.rst

 **Solution**

-First of all, make sure there is no ``ERROR`` or ``WARNING`` messages in the ``ossec.log`` file by :ref:`enabling debug mode <aws_debug_mode>`.
+First of all, make sure there are ``ERROR`` or ``WARNING`` messages in the ``ossec.log`` file by :ref:`enabling debug mode <aws_debug_mode>`.
 If the module is running as expected but no alerts are being generated it could mean there is no reason for alerts to be raised in first place.
 Check the following to verify this:

 - **Make sure there is data available for the given date**